-- 2. Have been a resident in the borough of Broxtowe for 3 out of the last 5 years, unless one of the exceptions below applies: - Members of armed forces who have been discharged within 5 years preceding the allocation of social housing - Bereaved spouses and civil partners of members of the armed forces leaving Services Family Accommodation following the death of their spouse or partner - Serving or former members of the Reserved Forces who need to move because of serious injury, medical condition or disability sustained as a result of their service - Broxtowe Borough Council care leavers who have been placed outside of the borough - Applicants who are permanently employed in the Borough or have confirmation of a permanent job offer in the Borough - Applicants who are survivors of domestic abuse who cannot return to their home or require rehousing away from their home due to fear of violence - Applicants who are part of the UK Protected Persons Scheme (formally known as Witness Protection)
+- 2. Have been a resident in the borough of Broxtowe for 3 out of the last 5 years, unless one of the exceptions below applies: - Members of armed forces who have been discharged within 5 years preceding the allocation of social housing - Bereaved spouses and civil partners of members of the armed forces leaving Services Family Accommodation following the death of their spouse or partner - Serving or former members of the Reserved Forces who need to move because of serious injury, medical condition or disability sustained as a result of their service - Broxtowe Borough Council care leavers who have been placed outside of the borough - Applicants who are permanently employed in the Borough or have confirmation of a permanent job offer in the Borough.
+This includes those who are self-employed within the Borough.
+When applicants are self-employed, they must provide proof of their self-employment status.
+This can be in the form of tax returns, VAT registrations certificate or similar documentation relating to the business.
+The location of the business base will be considered. - Applicants who are survivors of domestic abuse who cannot return to their home or require rehousing away from their home due to fear of violence

-- Applicants that have support needs associated with their household and their housing needs cannot reasonably be met or provided outside of the Borough - Applicants who provide care to people within the Borough and whose care needs are not able to be met in any other way, subject to the applicant meeting the other eligibility and qualification criteria. - Applicants over the age of 60 who are applying for Independent Living accommodation (these applicants will be placed in Band 4)
+- Applicants who are part of the UK Protected Persons Scheme (formally known as Witness Protection) - Applicants that have support needs associated with their household and their housing needs cannot reasonably be met or provided outside of the Borough - Applicants who provide care to people within the Borough and whose care needs are not able to be met in any other way, subject to the applicant meeting the other eligibility and qualification criteria. - Applicants over the age of 60 who are applying for Independent Living accommodation (excluding bungalows).
+These applicants will be placed in Band 4.